videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/stream-class/methods.md

 ### resume()

-- It is used to resume the stream.
+- By using `resume()`, a participant can resume the stream of Remote Participant.
 - All participants will receive a [`streamResumed`](../participant-class/events#streamresumed) event with [`stream`](introduction) object

 #### Returns